zackfisher/MIIVsem/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 ### Overview

-**MIIVsem** is an R package for estimating structural equation models using instrumental variables.
+**MIIVsem** is an R package for estimating structural equation models using model-implied instrumental variables.

 Version 0.5.2 includes the following features:

 -   Estimation of latent variable and simultaneous equation models.
--   Model-implied and external instrumental variable estimation.
+-   Model-implied and traditional instrumental variable estimation.
 -   Equation level specification tests.
 -   Efficient computation from covariance matrix input.
 -   Polychoric instrumental variable estimation for endogenous categorical variables.
 -   Impose and test within- and across-equation parameter restrictions.
--   Fast bootstrap standard errors.
+-   Bootstrap standard errors.
 -   Variance and covariance parameter estimation.

 ### Installation